00RohitRoshan/Obsidian/Exam/GS/Microfinance Institutions Network.md

 - Robust development of the microfinance sector.
 - 2014 RBI ==recognised== MFIN as India's 1st SRO for the Non Banking Fianancial Company-Micro Finance Institutions (NBFC-MFIs)
 - Lack of Physical collateral, Peer Monitoring, Focus on women borrowers
+- Karnataka leads in the distribution of Loans by MFIs

 ---
 Next Search